Among the icebergs

 The boat, Amaroq (got its name from the mythical monster wolf, known for stalking, attacking and devouring those who hunt alone during the night), was small and able to navigate among the icebergs in a slow way.

-I had a religious experience that evening.
+Even though I am not wired for any sort of religious mindset, I had a somewhat religious experience that evening.
 The environment was incredible.
 I saw a lot of historically important architecture in my life, but witnessing the icebergs which are so high that I cannot even estimate how tall they are really stunned me.
-They look like they are placed in some extreme avant-garde, monstruous and almost alien type of museum, left to be enjoyed in silence.
+They look like they are placed in some extreme avant-garde, monstrous and almost alien type of museum, left to be enjoyed in silence.

 There was no snow.
 The light was incredibly soft and spectacular in ways it reflected both on water and the icebergs.
 I did not return to the enclosed area; I stayed outside in order not to waste one single second of this insane beauty.

 The man who drove the boat was a local who obviously knows how to make us feel something.
-We were moving very slowly on an entirely peaceful and calm sea.
+We were gliding, moving very slowly, on an entirely peaceful and calm sea.
 This way he gave us the opportunity to absorb the beauty in the most proper way.

 I was in awe, completely silent, just having enough abilities to take photos of this place.